-- 13 2015 Corporate Governance & Proxy Voting Guidelines, Florida SBA (2015). - 14 Proxy Paper Guidelines 2016 Proxy Season: An Overview of the Glass Lewis Approach to Proxy Advice (United States), Glass Lewis (November 2015).
-Notably, our research revealed that Institutional Shareholder Services Inc., another leading proxy advisory firm, does not publicly disclose a formal position that specifically addresses the establishment of a standing risk committee. - 15 Corporate Governance Policies, CII (April 1, 2015). - 16 Letter to the SEC in response to the SEC's Concept Release on Possible Revisions to Audit Committee Disclosures, BRT (September 8, 2015). - 17 Governing for the Long Term: Looking Down the Road with an Eye on the Rear-View Mirror, PwC's 2015 Annual Corporate Directors Survey, PricewaterhouseCoopers LLP (2015). - 18 Id. - 19 Executive Perspectives on Top Risks for 2015: Key Issues Being Discussed in the Boardroom and C-Suite, North Carolina State University's Enterprise Risk Management Initiative and Protiviti (February 2015).
+- research revealed that Institutional Shareholder Services Inc., another leading proxy advisory firm, does not publicly disclose a formal position that specifically addresses the establishment of a standing risk committee. - 15.
+Corporate Governance Policies, Council of Institutional Investors (April 1, 2015). - Letter to the SEC in response to the SEC's Concept Release on Possible Revisions to Audit Committee Disclosures, The Business Roundtable (September 8, 2015). - 17.
+Governing for the Long Term: Looking Down the Road with an Eye on the Rear-View Mirror, PwC's 2015 Annual Corporate Directors Survey, PricewaterhouseCoopers LLP (2015). - 18.
+Id. - Executive Perspectives on Top Risks for 2016: Key Issues Being Discussed in the Boardroom and C-Suite, North Carolina State University's Enterprise Risk Management Initiative and Protiviti (March 2016).